 Key Points about a Nuclear Cardiac Stress Test

-- A nuclear cardiac stress test determines whether there is a enough flow of blood to the heart.
+- A nuclear cardiac stress test determines blood flow to the heart during rest and stress.

-- This test involves having your heart rate and blood flow monitored while exercising on a treadmill at different intensities, so the doctor can assess how well the heart compensates.
+- This test involves having your heart rate and blood flow monitored while exercising on a treadmill at escalating or increasing intensities or through a medication that mimics the stress induced by exercise.
+This allows the doctor to assess how well the heart compensates with increased blood flow.

-A nuclear cardiac stress test can measure blood flow to the heart at various levels of exercise and heart rate, to ensure that adequate blood is being pumped to the heart.
+A nuclear cardiac stress test measures blood flow to the heart at escalating levels of exercise and heart rate to ensure that adequate blood is being pumped to the heart.

 Candidates for a nuclear cardiac stress test

 You may be a candidate for a nuclear cardiac stress test if you:

 - Have coronary artery disease

 - Are experiencing cardiac symptoms such as shortness of breath or chest pain

 - Avoid eating or drinking after midnight before your test